unsplash/unsplash-php/README.md

 ### API methods

-For more informations about the the response for each call, do not hesitate do go read the [official documentation]: https://unsplash.com/documentation.
+For more information about the the responses for each call, refer to the [official documentation](official-documentation).

 Some parameters are identical across all methods: